bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

   statements were processed collaboratively, linear handler enumeration could be replaced with the tree.
 That means, instead of

       /*
         All three sentences have the common format.
         Also the first two sentences have much in common in the pattern */

       do {
         // recognition of the first sentence
         if ( recognition failure )
           break;
         // result building
         return refalrts::cNoMemory;
         return refalrts::cSuccess;
       } while(0);

       do {
         // recognition of the second sentence
-      if( recognition failure )
-        break;
-      // result building
-      return refalrts::cNoMemory;
-      return refalrts::cSuccess;
-    } while(0);

-    do {
-      // recognition of the third sentence
-      if( recognition failure )
-        break;
-      // result building
-      return refalrts::cNoMemory;
-      return refalrts::cSuccess;
-    } while(0);

-    return refalrts::cRecognitionImpossible;

-We might write

-do {
-    // recognition of common to the three format proposals if( recognition failure )
-      break;

-    do {
-      // recognition of the common elements for the first two sentences if( recognition failure )
-        break;

-      do {
-        // recognition of the first sentence
-        if( recognition failure )
-          break;
-        // result building
-        return refalrts::cNoMemory;
-        return refalrts::cSuccess;
-      } while(0)

-      do {
-        // recognition of the second sentence